arslanamin14/Classification-using-transfer-learning/README.md

 # Classification-using-transfer-learning-
-Classification of Flowers dataset using transfer learning
+Classification of Flowers dataset using transfer learning on VGG16 Model